scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Development environment
 -----------------------

 - :ref:`system-level` shows how to install system-level dependencies for Linux, Mac or Windows.
 - :ref:`conda-guide` presents a step-by-step process for setting up a convenient SciPy development environment with conda.
 - :ref:`ubuntu-guide` presents a step-by-step process for setting up a convenient SciPy development environment in Ubuntu Linux.
-- :ref:`build-windows` presents a step-by-step process for building SciPy on Windows
 - :ref:`quickstart-docker` presents a step-by-step process for building SciPy using Docker; if you have trouble with the instructions above, this may be your best option
 - :ref:`quickstart-gitpod` presents a step-by-step process for using Gitpod for SciPy development; this process requires minimal setup and is newcomer friendly
-- :ref:`meson` for how to use the Meson build system (experimental, it will replace the ``distutils``-based build in the future)

 .. _editing-scipy: